About Queen Elizabeth Pocket Beagles: the only true Pocket Beagle Breed

 Queen Elizabeth Pocket Beagles are the smallest rare breed hound in existence.
 Six generations in development they are no longer considered a cross-breed.
 In fact they are the only actual 'pocket beagle' breed.
 By contrast there are a number of people breeding standard beagles that are a little smaller than average and calling them 'pocket beagles' as a marketing hype meaning: small beagle.
 AKC recognizes those to be 13 inch beagles as they are genetically the same as a standard beagle.
-The Queen Elizabeth Pocket Beagle Breed foundation is fifteen years old and breeding rights are strictly limited.
+The Queen Elizabeth Pocket Beagle Breed foundation is nineteen years old and breeding rights are strictly limited.
 Affiliate foundation breeders in several states are supervised by the Queen Elizabeth Pocket Beagle Foundation and give discounts and free puppies to special need children and adult through the Get-A-Wag Program.
 Recently our current breeders reorganized as the Therapy Puppy Club.

 This is an overview of what makes Queen Elizabeth Pocket Beagles different from the popular standard beagle breed.

 With Less Inherent Beagle Defects Some Queen Elizabeth Pocket Beagles are maturing as small as five to ten pounds.
 They were bred down in size through several generations of miniaturization incorporating an out-crossed beagle - hound - toy dog line.
 This genetically smaller heritage also produced rare colors and unusual patterns never before seen in the standard beagles.
 The classic tricolor, is still most recognizable as a beagle and the overall favorite of most puppy buyers.
 But other desirable colors and patterns include silver or mocha harlequin and tiger brindle.
 Queen Elizabeth Pocket Beagles have been shown once registered with the IABCA and also did well in agility.
 An out-crossed dog has a wider gene pool to draw from, and this is good as Queen Elizabeth Pocket Beagles have exhibited less inherent beagle defects than the standard beagle, making them healthier.
 We don't have epilepsy in our line.
 We offer a one year health warranty.

 Predictably Smaller Size